 Through the RUBI project, the USPF provides subsidies to operators for the deployment of network to support the establishment of core delivery mechanisms for broadband services in the rural/semi-urban areas of Nigeria.

-The pilot wireless mobile broadband hotspots have been completed.
-This project is providing both wired and wireless internet at high speed in the rural areas at wholesale, and at the same time serving as catalyst for the uptake of other broadband-dependent projects in those locations such as e-library, e-health, e-government, etc.
+Currently, the pilot wireless mobile broadband hotspots are being constructed across the country.
+This project provides both wired and wireless internet at high speed in the rural areas at wholesale, and at the same time serves as a catalyst for the uptake of other broadband-dependent projects in those locations such as e-library, e-health, e-government etc.

 The objective of RUBI is to deliver broadband services in the rural/semi-urban underserved and unserved areas.